Flowchart Layout in Blazor Diagram Component

 }

-You can control the spacing between nodes in your diagram layout using the HorizontalSpacing and VerticalSpacing properties of the layout class.
-These properties allow you to adjust the distance between nodes both horizontally and vertically, giving you precise control over the appearance and organization of your diagram.
+Control the spacing between node using the HorizontalSpacing and VerticalSpacing in the layout.
+These properties adjust the distance between nodes horizontally and vertically, giving you precise control over the appearance and organization of your diagram.